twisted/twisted/docs/projects/pair/howto/tunnels.rst

 Datagrams, either ethernet or otherwise, are delivered to the protocol's ``datagramReceived`` method.
 Conversely the protocol is associated with a transport with a ``write`` method that accepts datagrams for injection into the network.

-You can see an example of some of this functionality in :download:`../examples/pairudp.py` example.
+You can see an example of some of this functionality in the :download:`../examples/pairudp.py` example.